HotChalk

 HotChalk was an education technology company founded in September 2004.
 HotChalk ran an online community application designed for grade school teachers, students, and parents.
+HotChalk was founded by Edward M. Fields; the company's last CEO was Rob Wrubel.

+Partnership

 In August 2007, McGraw-Hill partnered with HotChalk to make McGraw-Hill training and certification tools available to HotChalk users.
 NBC partnered with HotChalk as well to distribute NBC news archives to supplement educational materials.

-HotChalk was founded by Edward M. Fields; the company's last CEO was Rob Wrubel.
+Scrutiny

 The company drew scrutiny from the U.S. Department of Education in the mid-2010s regarding HotChalk's relationship with Concordia University of Portland, Oregon.
 A federal prosecutor alleged that the university's $160 million deal with HotChalk violated a law that prohibits incentives for recruitment and outsourcing of more than half an educational program to an unaccredited party.
 The investigation was settled out-of-court for $1 million with no admissions of wrongdoing.

 In November 2020, Noodle acquired Hot Chalk.